 Quinoa burgers, any way you like 'em

-I prefer the quinoa burgers on their own over greens with a smear hummus and smashed avocado, and James likes them on English muffins with a dollop of yogurt, a few mint leaves, avocado slices, feta and spinach (the first time I tested the recipe he even declared it one of the best “veggie” burgers he’s ever had; but, then again, he’s apt to exaggerate once his belly has been filled and his wine glass(es) emptied).
+I prefer the quinoa burgers on their own over greens with a smear hummus and smashed avocado, and James likes them on English muffins with a dollop of yogurt, a few mint leaves, avocado slices, feta and spinach (go big or go home).
+For my kiddos, I stuff them into pita bread with hummus and tomatoes!

 Whenever I make a batch of grains (quinoa, brown rice, millet, etc), I always make extra to use later in the week.
 These burgers are an excellent use for leftover quinoa, and the flavorings can be adjusted to what you have or what you’re in the mood for.
 I’m looking forward to trying an Indian approach with curry powder, topped with chutney and yogurt, or even going Mexican style with chili powder and oregano, topped with avocado and salsa.
 Think of the recipe as a guideline, and don’t be afraid to experiment!